People Smart - Interpersonal Intelligence

 represent a specific character.

-is a person in a narrative work of art (such as a novel, play, television
+is a person in a narrative work of art (such as a novel, play,

-series or film.
+.
 A character who stands as a representative of a particular

 class or group of people is known as a type.